Savannah Marshall

-Savannah Rose Marshall (born 19 May 1991) is a British professional boxer and professional mixed martial artist.
+Savannah Rose Dee Marshall (born 19 May 1991) is a British professional boxer and professional mixed martial artist.
 She has held world championships in two weight classes: the undisputed (Note: World Boxing Association (WBA), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) female titles) and Ring magazine female super-middleweight titles; and the World Boxing Organization (WBO) female middleweight title.
 As an amateur, she became the first British female world champion after securing gold at the 2012 World Championships.

 Early life

-Marshall is from Hartlepool in the North East of England.
+Savannah Rose Dee Marshall was born on 19 May 1991 in Hartlepool, County Durham.
 She attended the English Martyrs School, where she achieved 12 GCSEs before gaining a Distinction in a BTEC National Diploma in Sport at Hartlepool College.

 She began boxing aged 12, when she joined a local Hartlepool Headland club after seeing a boy showing off his trophy on the street and decided she wanted one.
 She went to her local boxing club with two of her girl friends however her friends only went once and decided not to go back.
 The club had no girls training at this time and had constantly tried to discourage Marshall.
 She stated that she thinks the trainer looked at her as 'an annoying little girl who kept on coming back' but she was determined, having fallen in love with the sport.
 They learned to accept her and began to support her.

 She sparred with the boys at her club.
 However, when going to other gyms to get sparring partners, it was a struggle.
 A head trainer of one gym pointed at Savannah and said "what's that?
 She is not sparring here" and Savannah had to sit and watch the session.